ssgreg/journald/README.md

 * based on a connection-less socket
 * work with messages of any size and type
-* client can use any number of separate connections
+* client can use any number of separate sockets

 ## Installation